Training structure

 Faculty of Science

-The program covers not only the basic notions of gene organization and the different levels of gene regulation, but also the essential notions of human population genetics, which play an important role as risk factors.
-Finally, the module provides an overview of the impact of this research on medical practice, through the development of cell therapy, gene therapy and pharmacogenomics.
+The program covers the important basic concepts of gene organization and different levels of gene regulation, as well as essential concepts of human population genetics that play an important role as risk factors.
+The molecular mechanisms involved in monogenic or multifactorial diseases are presented using specific examples.
+This also provides an opportunity to discover the new technological tools available (pan-genomic techniques, high-throughput genotyping, etc.) that are enabling major advances in this field.
+Finally, the module offers an overview of the impact of this research on medical practice through the development of cell therapy, gene therapy, and pharmacogenomics.

 ECTS